September 19, 2018

 Pascal touches on the concept of what he calls “exponential technologies,” and why all companies need to be prepared for their own digital transformations (even though it’s an overused term that Pascal dislikes):

 Since 2014, 3Pillar has published The Innovation Engine, a podcast that sees a wide range of innovation experts come on to discuss topics that include technology, leadership, and company culture.
-You can download and subscribe to The Innovation Engine on iTunes.
-You can also tune in via the podcast’s home on Stitcher Radio or SoundCloud, or Spotify to listen online, via Android or iOS, or on any device supporting a mobile browser.
+You can download and subscribe to The Innovation Engine on Apple Podcasts.
+You can also tune in via the podcast’s home on Spotify to listen online, via Android or iOS, or on any device supporting a mobile browser.